99003539/Calculator/Requirments/readme.md

 scientific pocket calculator.
 A calculator with Trigonometric & Exponential functions.
 It was first introduced in 1972

-The SR-50 was Texas instruments first the scientific pocket calculator with Trigonometric & Logarithmic functions.
+The SR-50 was Texas instruments first the scientific pocket calculator included with Trigonometric & Logarithmic functions.
 It was introduced in 1974.

 Casio is a the major player in graphing calculator market.
 It was introduced in